mirulzuan/identity_verification_scraper/README.md

 # identity_verification_scraper
 A simple web scraper to verify the validity of a user's Identification Card Number (IC) by scraping the Suruhanjaya Pilihan Raya (SPR) portal.
+Use case: To check if IC and name are matched (of course, we can fetch more data from the portal if needed 😉).

-Written with ExpressJS.
+### Written with ExpressJS.

 How to start?
 ```